88% of IT Professionals Have Paid Health Insurance

 Recession hit IT professionals hard - the worst may be over

-Park City, UT - The preliminary results of Janco's IT Salary Survey shows that 88% of IT professionals have some form of company paid health insurance.
+Park City, UT - The preliminary results of Janco's IT Salary Survey shows88% of IT Pros have company paid insurance.
 Other benefits that over 50% of these same individuals receive are: life insurance (78%), 401K (71%), disability insurance - beyond mandated requirements (58%), flexible hours and/or schedule (56%), personal performance bonus (54%), and trips for planning and training (50%).

 Victor Janulaitis the CEO of Janco said, "There are a core set of benefits that are required by enterprises of all sizes to attract and retain IT professionals.
 Even firms that provide IT professionals on a contracting basis need to and do provide these benefits. " He added, ". . . with the rise in heath care insurance costs employees of all firms are required to share more of the cost and elimination of health insurance is not an option. "